 The Housing Element is a living document that provides a roadmap for the next eight years.
-As such, the City will actively monitor activities undertaken to meet program objectives pursuant to Annual Progress Report requirements.
+As such, the City will actively monitor activities undertaken to meet program objectives pursuant to Annual Progress Report (APR) requirements.
+The City currently presents the APR annually to the Planning Commission and the City Council and will continue to bring the report to both the bodies as an information report for discussion and monitoring purposes.
 To ensure accountability, the City will solicit annual feedback from the community through surveys to understand the effectiveness of individual programs.
 In addition, the City will create a subcommittee of the Planning Commission to bring the progress report of the Housing Element to monitor its performance.